Rays vs. Diamondbacks Player Props Betting Odds

-Player props are available for Corbin Carroll and Wander Franco, among others, when the Arizona Diamondbacks host the Tampa Bay Rays at Chase Field on Tuesday at 9:40 PM ET.
+Player prop bet odds for Wander Franco, Corbin Carroll and others are available when the Tampa Bay Rays visit the Arizona Diamondbacks at Chase Field on Wednesday (at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!